ruggeri/tech-notes/ai/neural-nets.md

     * Pattern recognition: object, facial, speech recognition
     * Anomoly detection: fraud
     * Prediction: stock prices, recommendation
+* Kind of a different style of programming.
+The machine learning approach learns a model we could never learn.
+    * I think this is important to my interest.
+Note that I'm less interested in learning the parameters of a very structured model.
+That's because we already know how to write that program, but we are unsure of some details.
+    * Other programs, we have literally no idea how to write.
 * Works well given that if patterns change, we can relearn (e.g., fraudsters get more sophisticated).
 * Digit recognition (MNIST) is a common evaluation problem.